ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 * changed names in Irish series to match with database (Burr, Erne, Liff, Burr)
 * removed special coding characters from codnames
 * coordinates x and y are switched in Netherlands
+* removed comments in wrong column GB and pasted them to previous comments

 Hilaire corrections :